Skip to main content

 Yet if the grammar permits harmony, why has the other reading dominated almost every translation?
 The answer lies not in the Greek text itself, but in the weight of later church tradition.

 Verdict — The text itself does not require the Sunday reading.
 On the verse alone, the grammar allows two equally valid renderings.
-Yet the traditional translation, when combined with the Friday–Sunday scheme, collides head-on with the wider Gospel record, given the logistical impossibility revealed in Luke 23:56 and the witness of Matthew 12:40 and Luke 24:21.
-To insist on the Sunday rendering is not only unnecessary but creates a huge and irreconcilable conflict with the Gospel record itself.
+Yet the traditional translation, when combined with the Friday–Sunday scheme, collides head-on with the wider Gospel record, given the difficulties revealed in Luke 23:56 and the witness of Matthew 12:40 and Luke 24:21.
+To insist on the Sunday rendering is not only unnecessary but creates a serious and irreconcilable conflict with the Gospel record itself.
 Far from overturning the case, Mark 16:9 in fact fits smoothly within the Wednesday–Saturday chronology.
 The Sunday-resurrection claim, therefore, rests on tradition rather than Scripture, while the Saturday chronology remains unshaken.

 The question now becomes historical rather than grammatical: how did this tradition take root so deeply that it came to dominate both worship and translation alike?